Recreation Management (REC) - Courses

 Civic Engagement in the Recreation Profession

 Recreation professionals need to be leaders in their communities and advocates for quality recreation and leisure.
 This course explores the recreation profession's role in civic engagement and identifies ways the general citizenry can be brought into public discussion on issues about recreation programs and facilities.
 Prerequisite: REC 340; REC major/minor; junior standing.
-Offered Spring.
+Offered Occasionally.

 REC 375 Cr.1-3